Southroyd and Climate Change

 In conjunction with Leeds City Council and Children's Wellbeing, Southroyd is committed to the Southroyd Climate Action Route Map, to work with children and communities to plan for and manage sustainable practice in support of the minimisation of climate change.

-School is currently developing it's Climate Action Route Map (CARM) which will be presented on this page.
+School is developing it's second Climate Action Route Map (CARM) which will be presented on this page.

 The first aim of the CARM is to communicate the facts regarding climate change, hence the notes on this page directly from Leeds City Council in conjunction with Leeds Children's Wellbeing.